DavyJonesLocker/ember-one-way-controls/docs/one-way-select.md

 }}
 ```

-### Block expression
+### Block expression / optionComponent

 Sometimes you may want to use handlebars helpers to express the label.
+In this
-In this case you may use `one-way-select` as a block expression.
-The first block parameter is an option object/value.
+case you may use `one-way-select` as a block expression.
+The first block
+parameter is an option object/value.
 The second parameter is option index.
+If
-If option groups are used, the index will be scoped to the group and the third parameter will be the group index.
+option groups are used, the index will be scoped to the group and the third
+parameter will be the group index.

 ```js
 const countries = ['france', 'germany', 'spain'];